leandromichelforte/very-good-coffee-app/README.md

-# Very Good Coffee App
+# Very Good Coffee App ☕

-Hello VGV team,
+Hello VGV team 👋

 Thank you for reviewing my assessment project.
 Guided by the provided **Coding Values**, **Technical Requirements**, and **User Requirements**, I have developed this application with attention to quality and clarity: